h1alexbel/sxl/README.md

 in language design ([EO-to-Java compiler][EO] is written in XSLT).
 However, the complexity of the language is often a barrier for programmers not familiar with XML.
-Thats why we created a new language, with the same semantic as XSLT 3.0, but with a simpler syntax, and more user-friendly tooling.
+Thats why we created a new language, with the same semantic as XSLT 3.0, but with a simpler syntax, and user-friendly tooling.

 [XSLT]: https://en.wikipedia.org/wiki/XSLT
 [XML]: https://en.wikipedia.org/wiki/XML